 Business goals are often already in place and relate to revenue or market share targets.
 The key part is understanding which digital areas and activities support these targets.
-In larger teams, a democratic approach is recommended, where other teams, like strategy, content, experience, UX, and IT, contribute towards setting appropriate goals to achieve the desired outcome.
+In larger teams, a democratic approach is recommended, where various teams, such as strategy, content, experience, UX, and IT, collaborate to set appropriate goals and achieve the desired outcomes.